MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/AddCommentForm/AddCommentFormDeprecated/README.md

     return (
         <div>
-            <DeprecatedAddCommentForm
+            <AddCommentFormDeprecated
                 className="my-custom-class"
                 onSendComment={handleSendComment}
             />
-            {/* The DeprecatedAddCommentForm component allows users to add comments using deprecated UI elements */}
+            {/* The AddCommentFormDeprecated component allows users to add comments using deprecated UI elements */}
         </div>
     );
 };

 ```
 ## Conclusion
-The **`DeprecatedAddCommentForm`** component is essential for maintaining backward compatibility within applications that are transitioning to a new design system.
+The **`AddCommentFormDeprecated`** component is essential for maintaining backward compatibility within applications that are transitioning to a new design system.
 By providing users with a familiar and intuitive interface for adding comments, it ensures a seamless and user-friendly experience while leveraging deprecated UI components.
 The inclusion of the `useAddCommentForm` hook for state management and event handling further enhances the component's functionality and maintainability.